Lean Manufacturing Wastes: Muri

 The key to reducing Muri in your process is to ensure demands on your team are brought in line with your team capacity.
-When demand and capacity are as close to equal as possible, your workflow becomes smooth, streamlined and efficient.
-Streamlined workflows leads to consistent results being delivered faster.
+When demand and capacity are as close to equal as possible, your workflow becomes smooth, streamlined, and efficient.
+Streamlined workflows lead to consistent results being delivered faster.

 Reduce Mura and Muda

 Reducing unevenness in your process will cause a parallel reduction in Muri and should be made a high priority.
-Visualise your entire process step by step – what steps cause unnecessary work for your team?
-Pay particular attention to the Overprocessing, Overproduction, Transportation and Motion Mudas.
+Visualize your entire process step by step – what steps cause unnecessary work for your team?
+Pay particular attention to the Overprocessing, Overproduction, Transportation, and Motion Mudas.